m1chelle7/checkers-game/README.md

 8. Pieces can only move in one direction.
 If a player’s piece reaches the other side of the board, it is now a king piece that can move in both directions.
 9. If the game time reaches 100 minutes, the game is over.

+## Areas of Improvement
+- Animation
+- Leaderboard

 ## Authors
 Michelle Xu and Jessica Ying